connollydean/Markdwon-Tutorial/Partitioning.md

 ### Did it work?

-If everything worked fine and you received no errors then you are ready to move on to the next step.
-However, if you're like me and this process did not go as planned then please read the rest of this page.
+If everything worked fine and you received no errors then you can head down to the bottom of this page.
+However, if you're like me and this process did not go as planned then please read the next section.

 ## Understanding and Troubleshooting APFS